mscook/SeqFindR/README.rst

 News
 ----

+**28/07/14:** Fixed a bug where axes were shifted when using newer versions of matplotlib.

 **Important:** Were you using a specific SeqFindr version as a dependency for you project and it has disappeared from PyPI?